BDC Hamburger Icon

 Legitimacy

-Websites such as Charity Navigator rate organizations on accountability, finance and trustworthiness to help you make an informed decision.
+Websites like Charity Navigator rate organizations on accountability, finance and trustworthiness to help you make an informed decision.
 The IRS also has a tool to help you search the agency’s nonprofit database and view each organization’s tax documents.
 This comprehensive research and fact-checking will prevent you from making a well-meaning donation to a suspicious organization.

 Credibility and integrity

-When making a financial commitment and publicly declaring your support for an organization, you need assurance that your donation will make an impact and is utilized properly, especially if you plan to create opportunities for your customers to donate to this charity.
+When making a financial commitment and publicly declaring your support for an organization, you need assurance that your donation will make an impact and is used properly, especially if you plan to create opportunities for your customers to donate to this charity.
 People will lose trust if you invest in questionable organizations and encourage them to do the same.

 Check various platforms, including social media, for comments about the charity, as well as press coverage and other media for potential red flags.
 If applicable, consider volunteering with the organization before donating.
 You will gain more tangible experience, see the charity in action and hopefully be inspired to get involved.